Skip to content

 • Assumption checks.
 Shapiro-Wilk normality test on the paired differences with clear pass/fail indicators.

 No formulas to look up, no notation to decode, no formatting to second-guess.
-Enter your data and get the results paragraph your methods section needs.

 Open the Wilcoxon Calculator